cpaca/Age-of-Production/README.md

 - Compatibility with other mods.
 - Currently adding some more buildings ;3.
 #### Buildings on the way:
-- The next planned building uses the Thermal Plant texture but I do not know what to make it do.
-If you have suggestions tell me.
-It won't be a heat or power building, tried already.
+- The next planned building uses the Glass Furnace texture and will be called the Mineral Synthesizer, able to do coal synthesizing and the other synthesizing recipes my mod adds!
+If you have ideas for other Synthesis recipes tell me!
+#### Textures by Hurricane that probably won't be used.
+- Thermal Plant
+- Radio Station
+- Conduit
+- Item, Fluid and Electricity Extractors
+- Train Loader (I recommend [this mod](https://mods.factorio.com/mod/train-loader) if you want it!)
 ### Credits

 This mod wouldn't be possible without the help of these amazing people!